 There are so many things that parents want and need to know about sexuality education and how to talk to their children about sex; sometimes it's overwhelming!
 But don't worry, there are plenty of great resources out there for parents.
 Here are some of our favorites.
-We acknowledge that there aren't a lot of materials in Asian languages, and ACRJ will be translating some helpful pieces in the coming year, so check back with us soon!
+We acknowledge that there aren't a lot of materials in Asian languages.